P061C

 What P061C means

-P061C is set when the PCM detects that its internally derived engine RPM value is not performing within expected parameters.
-The PCM calculates engine speed from the crankshaft position sensor signal, and this calculated RPM value is used internally for a large number of engine management functions including injection timing, ignition timing, torque modelling, and transmission shift scheduling.
-P061C flags that the internal RPM performance check has failed, meaning the calculated RPM is inconsistent, erratic, or not matching corroborating data.
+P061C is set when the control module detects that its internally derived engine RPM value is not performing within expected parameters.
+The module calculates engine speed from the crankshaft position sensor signal, and this calculated RPM is used for a large number of functions including injection timing, ignition timing, torque modelling, and transmission shift scheduling.
+P061C flags that the internal RPM performance check has failed, meaning the desired and actual RPM diverge beyond the allowable threshold or the calculated value is inconsistent with corroborating data.

-It is important to distinguish P061C from crankshaft sensor fault codes such as P0335 or P0336.
-Those codes indicate a signal quality fault on the sensor circuit itself.
-P061C is an internal module performance fault, meaning the PCM has received a signal but the resulting RPM calculation does not meet the internal consistency check.
-This can occur due to a noisy crankshaft signal that is not severe enough to trigger P0335, a software fault in the RPM calculation routine, or a PCM hardware issue.
+It is important to distinguish P061C from crankshaft sensor circuit codes such as P0335 or P0336, which indicate a signal-quality fault on the sensor circuit itself.
+P061C is an internal module performance fault: the module has received a signal but the resulting RPM calculation does not meet its internal consistency check.
+This can occur from a noisy crankshaft signal not severe enough to trigger P0335, a software fault in the RPM routine, or a module hardware issue.
+The code is generic and appears across many makes including Ford, Dodge, Ram (Cummins), and Chrysler.

 Common causes